hakuhodo-technologies/scope-rl/rtbgym/README.md

 </p>
 </figcaption>

-Note that, while we use [OfflineGym](../README.md) and [d3rlpy](https://github.com/takuseno/d3rlpy) here, RTB is compatible with any other libraries working on the [OpenAI Gym](https://gym.openai.com) interface.
+Note that, while we use [OfflineGym](../README.md) and [d3rlpy](https://github.com/takuseno/d3rlpy) here, RTBGym is compatible with any other libraries working on the [OpenAI Gym](https://gym.openai.com) interface.

 ### Customized RTGEnv